raydelto/srt-synch-cpp/README.md

 # SRT Synch (CPP)

-This is a remake of the SRT synchronizer project written originally in Java (https://github.com/raydelto/srtsynch)
+This is a C++ remake of the SRT synchronizer project written originally in Java (https://github.com/raydelto/srtsynch)